Aaron Newman is the proprietor of Newman's Menswear on King Street East, a family business that has been in operation since 1927.

 Graham is an architect practicing in Hamilton with an interest in urban design and issues.

-Grant lives in Hamilton and works as an elementary school teacher.
+Grant Ranalli lives in Hamilton and works as an elementary school teacher.

 Greg Galante is 46 years old, a life long Hamilton resident, and business owner.
 He is also a 22-year member of the Toronto Fire Service and holds the rank of Acting Captain.

-Greg Tedesco is a proud Hamiltonian for the past 10 years.
-Greg is finishing up his second go-around at McMaster University in social work and feels privileged to work with some amazing individuals and groups all across the city.
-He is interested in talking anything Hamilton related, as well as issues around social policy, community development and social justice.
+Greg Tedesco is a proud Hamiltonian for the past ten years.
+He is interested in issues around health, equity, inclusion & social justice.
 Connect with Greg on twitter @greg_tedesco.

 Harold Stebbe is a Chartered Accountant.
 He spent 21 years working for the Office of the Auditor General in Ottawa.
 After leaving the OAG, he worked as controller for a small business in Ottawa before retiring to Vancouver Island in 1993.